joelparkerhenderson/queueing-theory/README.md

   * κ > 100 means there are more than 100 items.

-  * κ ≫ 100 means there are a many more than 100 items.
+  * κ ≫ 100 means there are many more than 100 items.